christopherdparker/GetDataCourseProject/CodeBook.md

 This codebook describes the steps taken to convert will take the data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip and convert it into a "tidy" dataset.
 The final data includes the average and standard deviation of all measurements in the original data calculated for each individual-activity pair.
 More information on the original data is here: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 ### Original data
-Their data was obtained from carrying out experiments with 30 participants performing six different activities while wearing a smartphone.
-The data was randomly split into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.
-Using the phone's embedded accelerometer and gyroscope, they captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
+The original data is from an experiment with 30 participants performing six different activities while wearing a smartphone.
+The data captures many dimensions of the subjects' movement which performing these activities.
+After the experiment, subjects were randomly split into two sets: test and train.

 - subject_test.txt: contains the participant number (1-30) for the test data
 - y_test.txt: contains the activity number (1-6) for the test data